 The Council is the elected governing board of the BWF and serves a term of four years.
 The Council conducts and oversees the day to day affairs of the BWF between AGMs.

 The roles and procedures of Council are defined in the BWF Statutes – Section 1.2.1 Guidelines for Council and Section 1.2.2 Federation Rules and Procedures.
 In March 2019, the Council approved a Council Member Declaration which all Council members have signed.
 This declaration is a commitment by each Council member to their legal and ethical obligations as elected officials of the BWF.

-The Council consists of:
+The Council consists of 30 members:

 - Deputy President

 - Vice President Europe

 - Chair of the Para Badminton Athletes’ Commission

 The Executive Board is made up of the eight officers and the Chairs of each of the Committees formed by Council.
 The main responsibility of the Executive Board is to make decisions between Council meetings.

 There are eight committees which cover all key functional areas of the BWF.
 Committees consist of Council members.
 Within their scope of work, committees formulate plans, policies and proposals for Council approval.